Collision Earth: Plot

-In the year 2029, the Nautilus spacecraft is getting prepared to land on the planet Mercury.
-On board is Commander Marshall Donnington, Pilot Lee Tahon, and Flight Cruiser Victoria Preston.
-However, during their orbit capture, a sudden and unpredicted solar flare erupts from the sun and hits Mercury and starts to magnetize and tear the planet apart.
-The Nautilus manages to escape danger at the beginning of the event but then is caught in it when the engines fail.
-Mercury then starts to fall apart but stays together because of the magnetism and is pushed out of its orbit, starting on a collision course with Earth.
+In the year 2029, the spacecraft Nautilus is getting prepared to land on the planet Mercury.
+On board is Commander Marshall Donnington, Pilot Lee Tahon, and Flight Engineer Victoria Preston.
+However, during their orbital insertion, a sudden and unpredicted solar flare erupts from the sun and hits Mercury and starts to magnetize and tear the planet apart.
+Their ship Nautilus manages to escape danger at the beginning of the event but then is caught in it when the engines fail.
+Mercury then fractures but stays together because of the magnetism and is pushed out of its orbit, starting on a collision course with Earth.

-An instant later, in a university auditorium, scientist James Preston explains how unpredictable the asteroids, solar flares, and comets are.
+Meanwhile, in a university auditorium on Earth, scientist James Preston explains how unpredictable asteroids, solar flares, and comets are.
 He then describes a planetary defense system called Project Seven.
 After the lecture, a person from mission ops with the Nautilus explains that they have lost contact with the craft.
 Preston quickly runs home and tries to contact mission ops, but is unsuccessful.
 He then contacts Jennifer Kelly, a scientist working at a facility called Sphere.
 While on the phone, Preston gets command codes for Project Seven just before the power goes out in his house.
 Later, a magnetic wave passes Earth, damaging several satellites and moving anything metal.